Frequently Asked Questions - Transfer Students

 Do I need to send transcript(s) to UC?

-You are only required to send an official high school transcript if you received fewer than 24 college credit hours after graduating from high school.
+You are only required to send an official high school transcript if you earned fewer than 24 college credit hours after graduating from high school.
+If you have completed 24 or more semester credits, your high school transcript requirement will be waived once your official college transcripts are received.

 How do I send my transcript(s) to UC?